piano-miles/SPANet/README.md

 | [h5py](https://pypi.org/project/h5py/)                | 2.10            |
 | [numba](https://numba.pydata.org/)                    | 0.56            |

-We have updated to using an anaconda environment for simpler dependency management.
+We have updated to use an anaconda environment for simpler dependency management.
 You can create the environment locally with the following conda / mamba commands:

 ```bash